Discrete Heat Kernels on Simplicial Complexes and Its Application to Functional Brain Networks: Methods

 \subsubsection{Random Graphs}

 Random graphs construction are mostly inspired by the Erdos-Renyi (ER) random graph \cite{bollobas1985random}.
 They are two theoretical approaches to generating random graphs based of the ER model.
 The first approach generates a random graph with a specified set of edges, say $M$, with $v$ nodes by randomly choosing an $M$-edge graph from the subset $\binom{N}{M}$ $= \frac{N!}{(N-M)!M!}$, where $N = \frac{1}{2}p(p-1)$ is the maximum number of edges in a $p$-node graph.
 The second approach, which is more commonly used involves assigning an edge placement probability $\pi$ to each of the $N$ possible edges.
 For example, assume we want to generate a random graph of order $p$ (number of nodes), we will choose each of the $N$ potential edges, run a random number generator (or equivalently flip a coin), that outputs an integer say 1 with probability $\pi$, indicating that the edge should be created, or not created otherwise.
-The probability space associated with this second generation process has lot of desirable properties and has been extensively studied \cite{erdos1960evolution,gilbert1959random}.\\ Graphs modelled after ER are often unweighted.
+The probability space associated with this second generation process has lot of desirable properties and has been extensively studied \cite{erdos1960evolution,gilbert1959random}.

+Graphs modelled after ER are often unweighted.
 However, complex networks will require the characterization of the heterogeneity present in edge weights.
 The construction of weighted random graphs has been studied as an extension of the ER model \cite{garlaschelli2009weighted}, as a generalization of the unweighted graph and also by looking at an ensemble of weighted graphs \cite{barabasi1999emergence}.
-In it's simplest form, once a random edge weight has been placed, a random weight (often modelled after a probability distribution) is assigned to the edge.\\
+In it's simplest form, once a random edge weight has been placed, a random weight (often modelled after a probability distribution) is assigned to the edge.